Sudan conflict drives 100,000 over border amid crumbling ceasefires

 By Mohamed Noureldin

-KHARTOUM, May 2 (Reuters) - Sudan's war has forced 100,000 people to flee across the border and fighting now its third week is creating a humanitarian crisis, U.N. officials said on Tuesday as gunfire and explosions echoed across the capital in violation of another ceasefire.
+KHARTOUM, May 2 (Reuters) - Sudan's war has forced 100,000 people to flee over its borders and fighting now its third week is creating a humanitarian crisis, U.N. officials said on Tuesday as gunfire and explosions echoed across the capital despite another ceasefire deal.

-The conflict risks morphing into a broader disaster as Sudan's poor neighbours deal with a refugee crisis and fighting blocks aid routes in a nation where two thirds of people already rely on some outside support.
+The conflict risks morphing into a broader disaster as Sudan's impoverished neighbours deal with a refugee crunch and fighting hampers aid deliveries in a nation where two-thirds of people already rely on some outside assistance.

-"The risk is this is not just going to be a Sudan crisis, it's going to be a regional crisis," said Michael Dunford, East Africa director at the U.N.
-World Food Programme (WFP) .
+Egyptian President Abdel-Fattah al-Sisi said Cairo would provide support for dialogue in Sudan between the rival military factions, but was also "being careful about not interfering in their domestic matters".

+"The entire region could be affected," he warned in an interview with a Japanese newspaper on Tuesday as an envoy from Sudan's army chief, who leads one of the warring sides, met Egyptian officials in Cairo.

-U.N. officials said U.N. aid chief Martin Griffiths aimed to visit Sudan, possibly on Tuesday, but the timing was still to be confirmed.
-The WFP said on Monday it was resuming work in the safer parts of the country after a pause earlier in the conflict when some WFP staff were killed.
+United Nations officials had said U.N. aid chief Martin Griffiths aimed to visit Sudan on Tuesday, but the timing was still to be confirmed.

+The U.N.'s World Food Programme said on Monday it was resuming work in the safer parts of the country after a pause earlier in the conflict, in which some WFP staff were killed.

+"The risk is that this is not just going to be a Sudan crisis, it's going to be a regional crisis," said Michael Dunford, the WFP's East Africa director.

-The leaders of the army and paramilitary Rapid Support Forces (RSF) who previously shared power show no sign of backing down, yet neither seem able to secure a quick victory, raising the spectre of a prolonged conflict that could draw in outside powers.
+The commanders of the army and paramilitary Rapid Support Forces (RSF) who previously shared power as part of an internationally backed transitiontowards free elections and civilian government show no sign of backing down, yet neither seem able to secure a quick victory.
+That hasraised the spectre of a prolonged conflict that could draw in outside powers.

-Early on Tuesday, black smoke could be seen hanging over the capital Khartoum, which lies on confluence of the Blue and White Nile rivers.
+Early on Tuesday, black smoke could be seen hanging over the capital Khartoum, which lies at the confluence of the Blue and White Nile rivers.
 Air strikes hit Bahri, on the east bank, while clashes flared in Omdurman to the west, witnesses said.

 Hundreds of people have died in the fighting that pits the army under General Abdel-Fattah al-Burhan against the RSF under General Mohamed Hamdan Dagalo, also known as Hemedti.
 Each has blamed the other for the violation of a series of ceasefires.